 For information about authenticating to the REST API using personal access tokens, see Authentication using Azure Databricks personal access tokens.
 For API examples, see API examples.

-The Databricks REST API supports a maximum of 30 requests/second per workspace.
-Requests that exceed the rate limit will receive a 429 response status code.
+Requests that exceed the rate limit return a 429 response status code.

 It can be useful to parse out parts of the JSON output.
 In these cases, we recommend that you to use the utility